For information about any of our programs, application, or any of our other student services please contact us:

 Modules: federal regulations state that students who are enrolled in classes that do not span an entire term are considered to be enrolled in modules.
 If a student fails to complete all modules scheduled, the student is considered a withdrawal at the time the student ceases attendance, and the financial aid office is required to complete a return of Title IV calculation to determine how much federal financial aid funds were earned and return the amount that was considered unearned.
 The completion of 60 percent of term does not apply.

-For students who fail to officially withdraw when they stop attending classes and are assigned an "F" grade for all courses for the semester, the Return to Title IV Funds policy requires MTI to calculate the "earned" aid based on the student’s last date of attendance.
+For students who fail to officially withdraw when they stop attending classes and are assigned an "F" grade for all courses for the semester, the Return to Title IV Funds policy requires Mitchell Technical College to calculate the "earned" aid based on the student’s last date of attendance.
 Unearned federal aid must be returned as described above.

-In accordance with federal regulations and MTI policy, if you are eligible for a refund of tuition and fees, and you are a Title IV aid recipient for the enrollment period, the refund will be returned to the student aid programs.
+In accordance with federal regulations and Mitchell Technical College policy, if you are eligible for a refund of tuition and fees, and you are a Title IV aid recipient for the enrollment period, the refund will be returned to the student aid programs.
 Returned Title IV Funds are allocated in the following order: